russell13192/CarND-Capstone/README.md

 | Keisuke Shima                     | @Keisuke Shima        | [KeisukeShima](https://github.com/KeisukeShima)           | komaki289@gmail.com              |
 | Ashish Reddy                      | @Ashish    | [abasired](https://github.com/abasired)         | bashish.iitg@gmail.com      |

+The test vehicle for this project is the Udacity Self Driving car Carla.
+The cars modules and systems are displayed in the image below

+![][image1]

+Carla is broken into 3 main modules, Perception, Planning and Control which are all implemented via ROS.
+The architecture of the ROS stack is displayed below.

+![][image4]

+The ROS modules are divided as follows :
+ - `tl_detector` uses the camera to detect the traffic lights' color
+ - `twist_controller` handles the control of the car
+ - `waypoint_follower` makes sure the car follow the trajectory
+ - `waypoint_loader` loads the route the car is going to follow
+ - `waypoint_updater` adapts the car's route to the situation (eg. traffic light)

+## Notes

+We ended up using tensorflow version 1.14.0 after some research online as to what the best version to use would be.
+We also made our runtime more stable by installing pyyaml(5.1.2) to proactive load the correct model based upon which launch file is used.

+### (Original Udacity README)

+Please use **one** of the two installation options, either native **or** docker installation.

+This is the project repo for the final project of the Udacity Self-Driving Car Nanodegree: Programming a Real Self-Driving Car.
+For more information about the project, see the project introduction [here](https://classroom.udacity.com/nanodegrees/nd013/parts/6047fe34-d93c-4f50-8336-b70ef10cb4b2/modules/e1a23b06-329a-4684-a717-ad476f0d8dff/lessons/462c933d-9f24-42d3-8bdc-a08a5fc866e4/concepts/5ab4b122-83e6-436d-850f-9f4d26627fd9).

 ### Native Installation